rianphlox/n-vpn/README.md

 ## 🚀 Overview

-Proxy Cloud is a powerful Flutter application designed to provide secure, private internet access through V2Ray VPN technology and Telegram MTProto proxies.
-With an intuitive dark-themed interface and comprehensive features, Proxy Cloud puts you in control of your online privacy without any subscription fees or hidden costs.
+QShield is a powerful Flutter application designed to provide secure, private internet access through V2Ray VPN technology and Telegram MTProto proxies.
+With an intuitive dark-themed interface and comprehensive features, QShield puts you in control of your online privacy without any subscription fees or hidden costs.

 ## ✨ Key Features